Organizing Unstructured Image Collections using Natural Language: Experiments

-\myparagraph{Evaluation metrics for Criteria Discovery:} Given the discovered criteria set $\manyrules$ of the proposer, we assess its quality from two dimensions: \textit{i) Comprehensiveness:} We compute \tprtitle{} (\tpr{})~\citep{csurka2024could} for the predicted criteria relative to the annotated ones as $\text{TPR} =\frac{\mid\manyrules \cap \gtrules\mid}{|\gtrules|}$, to assess to what extent the predicted set covers the ground-truth set $\gtrules$; \textit{ii) Diversity:} We compute the pairwise semantic similarity between the predicted criteria $\manyrules$, using Sentence-BERT~\citep{reimers2019sentence}, and convert it into a diversity measure by subtracting the similarity from 1.
-The final score is the average of these pairwise values, reflecting how well the proposed criteria avoid redundancy and capture distinct aspects of the data—\ie, criteria such as \texttt{Location} and \texttt{Place} are nearly identical and provide little additional insight.
-A higher score indicates better diversity.
-It is important to note that the number of valid grouping criteria is subjective and potentially unlimited, making False Positives difficult to define.
-Thus, we use \tpr{} as the primary evaluation metric.
+\myparagraph{Evaluation Metric for Criteria Discovery:} We use \tprtitle{} (\tpr{})~\citep{csurka2024could} to evaluate the criteria discovery performance of different proposers.
+Specifically, we compute \tpr{} as $\text{TPR} =\frac{\mid\manyrules \cap \gtrules\mid}{|\gtrules|}$, measuring to what extent the predicted set covers the ground-truth criteria $\gtrules$.
+It is important to note that the number of grouping criteria is subjective and can be as extensive as one's preferences allow (open-ended), making False Positives hard to define.
+Thus, we use \tpr{} as the primary metric.
+A higher \tpr{} means better coverage of predicted criteria compared to the ground truth.

-\myparagraph{Evaluation metrics for substructure uncovering:} Following \citet{conti2023vocabulary} and \citet{liu2024democratizing}, for each criterion and its substructure uncovered by the grouper, we evaluate its alignment with the substructure defined by the ground-truth labels along two dimensions: \textit{i) Semantic Consistency:} For each image, we measure the semantic similarity between its assigned cluster name and the ground-truth label under the current criterion using Sentence-BERT.
-The average similarity across the dataset is reported as \sacctitle (\sacc), reflecting how well the predicted substructure semantically aligns with the ground-truth. \textit{ii) Structural Consistency:} We compute the \cacclong (\cacc) between the predicted and ground-truth substructures (clusterings) to evaluate how accurately the predicted structure groups images.
-By combining \cacc and \sacc, we evaluate the overall alignment of the predicted substructure with the ground-truth across various criteria.
+\myparagraph{Evaluation Metrics for Substructure Uncovering:} To assess each criterion-specific substructure uncovered by the Grouper, we evaluate its alignment with the ground-truth substructure along two dimensions: \textit{i) Semantic Consistency:} For each image, we compute the semantic similarity between its assigned cluster name and the ground-truth label under the current criterion using Sentence-BERT.
+The average similarity across the dataset, reported as \sacctitle (\sacc)~\citep{ liu2024democratizing}, measures how well the predicted substructure aligns semantically with the ground truth. \textit{ii) Structural Consistency:} We use \cacclong (\cacc)~\citep{han2021autonovel, vaze2022generalized} to measure the degree of structural match between the predicted and ground-truth substructures (clusters) using Hungarian matching algorithm~\citep{kuhn1955hungarian}.